 Professional Disclosure Statement

-Melissa Hartley (she, her, hers), MS, NCC, LPC intern
+Melissa Hartley (she, her, hers), MS, NCC, LPC

 Integrated Core Counseling